 The financial report has been prepared in accordance with the recognition and measurement principles of all applicable Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board and the ACNC.
-It contains the disclosures that are mandatory under the Accounting Standards and those disclosures considered necessary by the directors to meet the needs of the members.
-The Association is a not-for-profit entity for the purpose of preparing the financial statements.
+It contains the disclosures that are mandatory under the Accounting Standards and those disclosures considered necessary by the Directors to meet the needs of the members.
+Young Men's Christian Association of Sydney is a not-for-profit entity for the purpose of preparing the financial statements.